NicoZweifel/bevy_spliff/readme.md

 - Depends on `bevy_ecs` only.
 - More test cases and organizing suites.
 - Make sure this doesn't do something terribly wrong.
-- If you cannot guarantee a stable order in your data but need to handle all potential matches, it is safer to use Joined (J) to fetch a Vec of all matches and then apply your own sorting logic inside the system body.
+- Bevy's iteration order is nondeterministic. if you need stable sorting, use Joined (J) to get a Vec and sort it in the system body.
 - docs
 - more/better tests